-Our mission is to further research in molecular immunology, microbial pathogenesis, tumor immunology and autoimmunity, in order to build the knowledge necessary for therapies of the future.
-We use molecular genetics and epigenetics approaches in conjunction with next-generation sequencing tools to dissect mechanisms of host protective immune responses against viruses, bacteria, fungi, as well as tumor cells.
+Our mission is to further research in molecular immunology, microbial pathogenesis, tumor immunology, autoimmunity, immunodeficiencies and development of the immune system, in order to build the knowledge necessary for vaccines and therapies of the future.
+We use molecular genetics and epigenetics approaches in conjunction with next-generation sequencing tools to dissect mechanisms for generations of antibodies and lymphocytes that protect against viruses, bacteria, fungi, as well as tumor cells.
 We also strive to understand molecular mechanisms of tumorigenesis, with particular emphasis on B lymphocyte neoplastic transformation in the context of the developing immune system.
 To this end, basic and translational research are of equal importance, to foster discovery of biological truths and translate those discoveries into new therapeutics.

-We are committed to developing the next generation of scientists, and to this end, we offer a spectrum of training opportunities.
+We are committed to developing the next generation of scientists in biomedical research with an emphasis on molecular immunology, and to this end, we offer a spectrum of training opportunities.
 We house an Undergraduate Research Program, in addition to a Master of Science Program in Immunology and Infection.
-Our faculty also train doctoral students through the Graduate School of Biomedical Sciences IBMS program in Infection, Inflammation and Immunity.
+Our faculty also teach and mentor PhD students through the Molecular Immunology & Microbiology Discipline of the Integrated Biomedical Science Program in the Graduate School of Biomedical Sciences, in addition to providing the teaching in immunology and infection to our medical students.
 Finally, in addition to undergraduate and graduate trainees, Postdoctoral Fellows are important in our overall research effort.
 Postdoctoral fellowships are available in most laboratories of the Department of Microbiology, Immunology & Molecular Genetics.

 - Invited Guest Seminar Speakers